Best Dog Water Bottles of 2026

 Cleaning: hand washing suggested

-What we liked: slim compact design, one handed operation, simple to use
+What we liked: slim compact design, one-handed operation, simple to use

-What we didn’t like: smaller bowl than others we tested, carry strap is off balance and this works best carried in a bag or pack on a walk
+What we didn’t like: smaller bowl than others we tested, carry strap is off balance, and this works best carried in a bag or pack on a walk

-We also appreciate that the drain and fill design is almost perfect and only loses a few drops with each fill.
-The one-handed operation also means you don’t have to touch the slobbery bowl after your dog enjoys drinking water, which to be honest is a real bonus.
+We also appreciate that the drain-and-fill design is almost perfect and loses only a few drops with each fill.
+The one-handed operation also means you don’t have to touch the slobbery bowl after your dog enjoys drinking water, which, to be honest, is a real bonus.

 MalsiPree Leak Proof Portable Dog Travel Bottle with Bowl